DavisPL-Teaching/261/lecture4/README.md

   + Feel free to review the above for now, I will go over these in class on Thursday.
     And I will post a similar document about the final project report.

-Plan for this week:
+Plan for today:

 - Poll (practice with loop invariants)

 - Cover some things from lecture3/fol.dfy & summary of main takeaways

-- Introduction to Hoare logic.
+- Introduction to Hoare logic: proofs about programs.

 - Go back and cover the rest of fol.dfy, if time.